Homebase: Sainsbury's ownership

 Homebase's concept was created by the supermarket chain Sainsbury's and Belgian retailer GB-Inno-BM in 1979.
-The goal was to bring a supermarket style layout to the British Do It Yourself (DIY) market.
+The goal was to bring a supermarket style layout to the British do it yourself (DIY) market.
 The first actual store was in Croydon, opening on 3 March 1981, located on Purley Way, originally as Sainsbury's Homebase.

 Early in its history, Homebase used its Sainsbury's experience to move into using central warehouses from which to deliver its stock.
 By the 1990s, it was receiving the vast majority of its stock into central warehouses, then delivering it to stores.

 Homebase tripled in size in January 1995, when Sainsbury's bought rival store group Texas Homecare from Ladbrokes.
-These stores were rebranded and converted to the Homebase format, beginning in February 1996, with the store in Longwell Green, Bristol.
+These stores were rebranded and converted to the Homebase format, beginning in February 1996 with the store in Longwell Green, Bristol.
 The transformation was completed by 1999.

-By the time of the purchase, Texas had staff totalling 11,600, and Homebase had 4,500.
+At the time of the purchase, Texas had staff totalling 11,600, and Homebase had 4,500.

-In October 1999, Sainsbury's bought Hampden Group, the franchisee of ten Homebase stores in Ireland.
+In October 1999, Sainsbury's bought Hampden Group, the franchisee of 10 Homebase stores in Ireland.

-From 1999, Homebase used former Men Behaving Badly couple Neil Morrissey and Leslie Ash as a couple.
-Morrissey and Ash were the face of the brand for six years, until March 2005.
+From 1999, Homebase used former Men Behaving Badly actors Neil Morrissey and Leslie Ash as the face of the brand (portraying them as a couple) for six years, until March 2005.

 In August 2000, the former chief executive of Texas Homecare, Ron Trenter, made an ultimately unsuccessful bid for Homebase.
 In September 2000, Focus Do It All considered acquiring Homebase, but instead decided to acquire Great Mills.
 The next month, Home Depot joined the race to acquire Homebase, but was not successful.